Art3mLapa/Art3-Reporter/README.md

 2. Download chromedriver from this url: https://googlechromelabs.github.io/chrome-for-testing/ and extract to same folder
 3. Create alt account in roblox and export all cookies using plugin EditThisCookies
 4. Paste cookies to cookies.json
-5. run the program and choice reason for reporting, victim id and etc
+5. run the code use cmd (open cmd using explorer in the folder) and choice reason for reporting, victim id and etc